DoidoTeam/doidoteam.github.io/docs/editors/chart.md

 [!ref](/basics/events/)

-## AutoSaving
+## Auto-Saving

 ![](https://doidoteam.github.io/img/autosave.png){width=800}

-If you ever crash or exit the game without saving your chart, you can load it by using the "AutoSaved Charts Station".
+If you ever crash or exit the game without saving your chart, you can load it by using the "Auto-Saved Charts Station".
 By opening this SubState from the Chart Editor, you will be able to load one of 5 previously edited charts.
-THe game auto saves every 5 minutes, as well as every time you press play or clear a chart!
+The game auto-saves every 5 minutes, as well as every time you play or clear a chart!